ja-818/landing-page-1/README.md

 # landing-page-1
 This is a project for The Odin Project.
-It consists on copying a landing page template using HTML and CSS.
+It consists on creating a landing page using HTML and CSS following a landing page template.
 <br>
 - Left: My project
 - Right: The template